 We will make the classic game Guess My Number.
 It is a very boring game to play, by today’s standards, but programing the game can be interesting.

-Arrays hold lists of variables of the same data type.
+An array is a collection of elements (variables) of the same data type.

 Parallel Arrays are separate arrays that work together.